drewbarontini/tmcss-slides/book.md

 ### Avoid "magic numbers"

-What am I talking about?
+What am I talking about when I say "magic numbers"?

 ```css
 .element {